jariperttunen/lukeghg/LUKEGHGREFMANINTRO.md

  The *lukeghg* python package contains command line tools to generate CRF Reporter Inventory Software (a.k.a CRFReporter) xml file from GHG inventory results.
 The package has also programs for rudimentary validation of the inventory and to generate some ubiquitous NIR tables.
+ The Reference Manual for the *lukghg* package is intended  to be generated with `doxygen` based on the comments in source files.

+        doxygen Doxyfile 2> errors.txt

 The [User Guide](LUKEGHG_INSTALL_AND_USAGE.md) is available in GitHub.

- The Reference Manual for the *lukghg* package is generated with `doxygen` based on the comments in source files.
- To keep up with warnings and errors redirect standard error output to an error file:

-        doxygen Doxyfile 2> errors.txt

 Linux `bash` shell redirection `2>` redirects error output to file *errors.txt'.